 Most plants start out cute and little in garden centers and nurseries.
 They can even remain that way for a long time when we get them home.
 Just as age changes our bodies, age can change a plant’s shape and structure as well.
 For instance, with age, African violets can develop long bare necks between the soil line and their lower leaves.
-Continue reading to learn what you can when African violets are leggy like this.
+Continue reading to learn what you can do when African violets are leggy like this.

 Why Do African Violets Get Leggy?

 The leaves of African violets do not like to be wet.
 African violets should be planted in a well-draining soil mix and water right at the soil.
-African violets are susceptible to rot, molds and fungus if water is allowed to pool on the foliage or around the crown.
+African violets are susceptible to rot, molds, and fungus if water is allowed to pool on the foliage or around the crown.
 This can cause leggy African violets also.

 What to Do When African Violet Stems are too Long